-But first a quick word about the “Portraits in Porcelain” as Cybis has always called them.
+But first a quick word about the “Portraits in Porcelain” as Cybis categorized them.
 Most are full-figure human studies ranging from 12” to 15” high, but some (such as Juliet shown below) are bust or torso studies.
-All are limited editions, and the originals (not the later Hall of Fame replicas) all had issue sizes of less than 1000 pieces.
-Most were issues of either 350, 500 or 750 although there are a few editions of only 200 (and priced accordingly!)
+All were limited editions, and the originals (not the later Hall of Fame replicas) all had issue sizes of less than 1000 pieces.
+Most were issues of either 350, 500 or 750 although there are a few editions of only 200.
 The sculptures below are arranged in chronological order by introduction date.

 This unusual non-standard colorway has burgundy ribbons instead of the usual dark green, slightly different color hair, and somewhat more contrast in the colors of her bodice.
 It is also missing its base.
 However, it is signed in the normal way, with a number, not as an Artist’s Proof; perhaps the different colors were done for the original purchaser by request.
 Interestingly, it appeared in the same 2014 auction sale as a normally-colored Juliet so perhaps they belonged to the same collector.

 The other Shakespearean portrait issued in 1965 was Hamlet, a limited edition of 500 priced at $350.
 The issue was completed in 1974 at $950.
 He is 12” high.
 It would be easy to assume that the coat of arms depicted on the back of Hamlet’s chair/throne is that of Denmark but alas, not so – it appears to be purely an artistic invention of the designer.